-As at the date of authorization of these unaudited interim condensed consolidated financial statements, the IASB has issued the following new or revised standards which are not yet effective:
+As at the date of authorization of these consolidated financial statements, the IASB has issued the following new or revised standards which are not yet effective:

 (a) IFRS 16 "Leases" was issued by the IASB in January 2016 and will ultimately replace IAS 17, "Leases" and related interpretations.
 The new standard will be effective for fiscal years beginning on or after January 1, 2019, with early adoption permitted provided the Company has adopted IFRS 15, Revenue from Contracts with Customers.
 The new standard requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all leases contracts, and record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
 Given that the Company has significant contractual obligations in the form of operating leases under IAS 17, there will be a material increase to both assets and liabilities on adoption of IFRS 16, and material changes to the timing of recognition of expenses associated with the lease arrangements.
-The Company is analyzing the new standard to determine the impact of adopting this standard.
-The Company intends to adopt this standard effective April 1, 2019.
+The Company expects to adopt IFRS 16 using the modified retrospective transition method and currently expects to apply the following practical expedients: (i) grandfather the assessment of which transactions are leases; (ii) recognition exemption of short-term leases; and (iii) recognition exemption leases of low value items.
+The Company will recognize right-of-use assets and finance lease obligation liabilities for its leased premises on the consolidated statement of financial position upon adoption, effective April 1, 2019.